Ingrown Toenail Surgery: A Comprehensive Guide

 Improper removal of the original ingrown nail: If the original ingrown nail edge is not properly removed and the edge smoothed, it may keep a sharp edge which leads to another ingrown nail.

-Ill-fitting footwear: Shoes that are too tight can squash the toes, pushing the skin and nails close together and increasing the risk of nails becoming ingrown.
+Ill-fitting footwear: Shoes that are too tight can place pressure on the toes, pushing the skin and nails close together and increasing the risk of nails becoming ingrown.

-Toenails which are too wide for the nail bed: This occurs regularly and is due to genetics.
+Toenails which are too wide for the nail bed: This occurs regularly and is more related to genetics than any issue that could have been prevented.
 The nail may sit too wide for the nail bed resulting in continuing pressure and recurrent ingrown nails.

 Previous trauma leading to an altered nail shape: Trauma can result in nails thickening, lifting or even curling.
 This can cause the nail to become repeatedly ingrown even after an initial ingrown nail is removed.

-The procedure involves numbing the affected toe with a local anaesthetic.
-After the toe is numb, the problematic edge of nail is removed including the nail matrix (the area the nail grows from at the base).
-A chemical called phenol is then applied to ensure the nail edge does not grow back.
-After a tidy up, the toe will be bandaged, you will be given your care instructions and you can head home to put your foot up for the evening.
+The procedure starts by numbing the affected toe with a local anaesthetic.
+After the toe is numb, the ingrown nail edge is removed including the nail matrix (the area the nail grows from at the base).
+A chemical called phenol is applied to the area to prevent the nail edge from growing back.
+Finally, the toe is cleaned and bandaged, care instructions are provided and you can head home to put your foot up for the evening.
 Typically no more than a couple of paracetamol are required for pain relief following this procedure.

 Typically patients are back to work one to two days after the procedure (depending on the nature of their work) and children can return to school the next day.
 With a 94% success rate, a PNA with phenolisation offers an excellent solution for those who have been suffering with recurrent ingrown toenails.